Alaska Cruise

 Other options

-• Whale watching: humpbacks very active in August, sightings are common~$130–180/person
+• Whale watching: humpbacks very active in August, sightings are common~$130 to $180/person

 • West Glacier Trail: 3.5 miles, close to the face of Mendenhall GlacierFree